The Hibiscus tree belongs to a group of flowering plants in the mallow family Malvaceae.

 Hibiscus tree is also not tolerant of freezing weather.
 When the weather turns cold, the leaves will turn yellow and fall.

-Remember, Hibiscus plants are not frost hardy, so bring outdoor plants in when a freeze is expected.
+Remember, tropical Hibiscus plants are not frost hardy, so bring outdoor plants in when a freeze is expected.

 Hibiscus kept as houseplants should be protecting from drafts.